What Is LOOKUP Table In Excel?

 Finally, we have the list of products in cell D2, as shown below.

 #2 – Use LOOKUP Function to Create a LOOKUP Table in Excel

-- Lookup Value is base value or available value.
+- lookup_value is the base value or available value.

-- Lookup Vector is nothing but lookup value column in the main table.
+- lookup_vector is nothing but a lookup_value column in the main table.

-Step 2: Lookup value is Product Id so select D2 cell.
+Step 2: The lookup_value is the product ID, so select the D2 cell.

-Step 3: Lookup vector is nothing but Product Id column in the main table.
-So select A1 to A11 as the range.
+Step 3: The lookup_vector is nothing but the product ID column in the main table.
+So, select A1 to A11 as the range.

-Step 4: Next up results vector, this is nothing but from which column we need the data to be fetched.
-In this case from B1 to B11, we want the data to be fetched.
+Step 4: Next is the results vector.
+It is nothing but from which column we need the data to be fetched.
+In this case, from B1 to B11, we want the data to be brought.

-Step 5: Close the bracket and hot enter to close the formula.
-We should have sales value for the selected product id.
+Step 5: Close the bracket, and press the “Enter” key to close the formula.
+We should have sales value for the selected product ID.